craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 When containing large quantities of edibles or other goods, wood is the prefered storage material; be it barrels crates, chests, etc. Typically, Cenvans prefer the natural re-usable container.

 ### Mining
-Due to the long term alliance Cenva Minyo has with the [[Dwarven Kingdom Actstow]], all the metals used in Cenva Minyo come from the Hills to the north.
+Due to the long term alliance Cenva Minyo has with the [[Dwarven Kingdom Actstow]], all the metals used in Cenva Minyo come from the Hills to the north or is locally harvested in one of their Clan's mines.

 ### Magic / Technology
 Has magic influenced any of these things?
 What about Technology?

+Many of the people of Cenva mInyo are minor Artificers by trade; either in the creation of elvenfiber, the use of automata in otherwise mundane work, or the production and creation of these  tools.
+In addition, many people learn a style of magic specifically developed and used to fight against the [[Its Greatness|White Flame]].

 ### Other Notes
 -